manferlo81/build-function/README.md

 return result = 10;
 ```

-*... if `result` is not present in the current virtual scope, it will throw.*
+*... if `result` is not present in the current environment, it will throw.*

 ### Ternary Expression